 - Provide a consistent, practical, and effective document to inform outreach efforts geared toward public recreationalists to prevent the spread of AIS

 - Take into account the specific pathways, vectors, and life histories of all AIS, including fish, aquatic plants, invertebrates, and pathogens

-- Promote voluntary actions to support the national Stop Aquatic Hitchhikers!™ campaign, as well as statewide efforts such as Clean Boats, Clean Waters.
+- Promote voluntary actions to support the national Stop Aquatic Hitchhikers!™ campaign.

 *Please Note: This page only contains federal regulations as of 2013*